4chan/4chan-API/pages/Boards.md

 |:----------------|:-------------------------------------|
 | **Status 200**  | Content-Type: application/json |

 The `boards.json` file is a comprehensive list of all boards and their major settings.
-The `boards.json` file also contains a list of all meme flags available on boards where `troll_flags` is enabled.

 ## Boards.json Attributes ##